thekosmix/thekosmix.com/_posts/2024-04-18-trip-planning-with-justwravel.md

 image: assets/images/justwravel.webp
 featured: true
 hidden: true
-description: Benefits of planning a trip with Justwravel
+desc: Benefits of planning a trip with Justwravel
 rating: 5
 ---

-When we plan a trip with a group of strangers, there are few things which we worry about the most:
+When we plan a trip with a group of strangers for a place we have never been to, there are few things which we worry about the most:

 1. Will it be safe to travel?
 2. Will it be economical?
 3. Will I be able to cover significant places in allocated time?